Jdorman1289/STJ_Journal/README.md

 2. Fill out the template with your thoughts and experiences, prayer requests, Bible readings, and daily tasks.
 3. Click the "Open Passage" button to open a scripture passage on Blue Letter Bible.
 4. The app will automatically load the journal entry for the selected date the next time you open the app.

-## Contributing

-Contributions are welcome!
-Please feel free to open an issue or submit a pull request.